Edmund Dillon

 Edmund Ernest Dillon (born 7 November 1955) is a Trinidad and Tobago military officer, politician and diplomat.
 He is the current Ambassador for Trinidad and Tobago to the Bolivarian Republic of Venezuela.
-Dillon was commissioned with the Coast Guard and joined the Trinidad and Tobago Regiment as an officer.
+Dillon enlisted with the Coast Guard and later joined the Trinidad and Tobago Regiment as a commissioned officer.
 He rose through the ranks and eventually became Chief of Defence Staff, a position that he held from 2006 to 2010.
 He was a Member of Parliament in the House of Representatives for Point Fortin between 2015 and 2020, when he served as the Minister of National Security and the Minister of Housing and Urban Development.

 Early life

 Dillon grew up in Guapo, Trinidad.
 He attended Vessigny Secondary School.
 He studied at the University of the West Indies, where he received a certificate in management studies, a bachelor's of science in sociology and government, a postgraduate diploma in international relations, and a masters' of science in international relations from the Institute of International Relations.